A Posteriori Error Estimation for the p-curl Problem: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Fr\'ed\'eric Sirois for the countless discussions on the physical model of the $p$-curl problem.
 Also, the first author would like to thank Gantumur Tsogtgerel for his valuable comments.
-The results of Section \ref{sec:apee} and Section \ref{sec:ACloss} were included in the first author's PhD thesis \cite{Wan14}.
+Portions of results of Section \ref{sec:apee} and Section \ref{sec:ACloss} were included in the first author's PhD thesis \cite{Wan14}.
+The authors would also like to thank the anonymous reviewers for their time and helpful suggestions to improve the paper.